CBD legal – Is cannabidiol legal in Germany and Europe?

 CBD in the intimate area is legal, provided the product form is not subject to the Medicines Act.

-Is it allowed to buy CBD in the pharmacy?
+Is it allowed to buy CBD at the pharmacy?

-Yes, CBD products are also available in pharmacies – in particular:
+Yes, CBD products are also available in pharmacies – especially:

 - CBD oils as aroma products or pharmacy-only formulations

-Medicinal products based on CBD such as “Epidiolex” are subject to prescription requirements and may only on medical prescription are dispensed.
+CBD-based medicines such as “Epidiolex” are subject to prescription requirements and may only by medical prescription are dispensed.

 What rules apply to the online sale of CBD?